Without Blemish In Christ - Part 1

 Song of Solomon 4:7 Thou art all fair, my love; there is no spot in thee.

-Ephesians 1-3 primarily focusses on what we have IN Christ (the next time you read these chapters, notice how many times the Apostles Paul uses the phrases, "in Him" and "in Christ" - and realize that all the blessings that we have as believers is because we are "in Him"):
+Ephesians 1-3 primarily focusses on what we have IN Christ (the next time you read these chapters, notice how many times the Apostle Paul uses the phrases, "in Him" and "in Christ" - and realize that all the blessings that we have as believers is because we are "in Him"):

 Ephesians 1:4, 6 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love...
 To the praise of the glory of his grace, wherein he hath made us accepted in the beloved.